SusanMarricone/mdx-dev.github.io/_posts/2015-1-6-integration-testing-terminal-apps.md

 ## Running your app

-First things first we need to create the scenario that actually runs youru script.
-In your "world" you need to spawn a new process, and save all the output.
+First things first we need to create the scenario that actually runs your script.
+In your "world" you need to spawn a new process and save all the output.

 ~~~ coffeescript
 # ./features/step_definitions/terminalStepDefinitions.coffee